elrhaff/tinyraytracer/Readme.md

 in `tinyraytracer.cpp`.
 * The code will generate 200 images by default, which means a full rotation takes around 6 secs, assuming a framerate of 30fps.
 If you want to change it, change the variable `nImages` in `tinyraytracer.cpp`.
-* Create a folder named `output` in the project directory.
+* Create a folder named `output/` in the project directory.
 * Run the code after compiling it (see compilation steps).
-Now `output` should contain the resulting images.
+Now `output/` should contain the resulting images.
 * Generate a gif from your jpeg files: you can either use an online service like this [one](https://gifmaker.me/), or use Photoshop following the steps [here](https://www.youtube.com/watch?v=ZLtbtmz2vKo).